 This is why having a clear, cohesive messaging strategy is so important.
-A marketing operations team helps create that cohesiveness by making sure everyone on the sales and marketing teams have access to the same playbook and are working toward the same end.
+A marketing operations team helps create that cohesiveness by making sure everyone on the sales and marketing teams has access to the same playbook and is working toward the same end.

 In addition, as consumer behavior continues to change at breakneck speed, a marketing operations team can help your entire organization stay informed about what your consumers need and expect.